-2.1.3 Encoding XER
+2.1.4 Encoding XER

 The XER stands for XML Encoding Rules, where XML, in turn, is eXtensible Markup Language, a text-based format for information exchange.
 The encoder routine API comes in two flavors: stdio-based and callback-based.
-With the callback-based encoder, the encoding process is very similar to the DER one, described in Section 2.1.2.
-The following example uses the definition of write\stream() from up there.
+With the callback-based encoder, the encoding process is very similar to the DER one, described in Section 2.1.3.
+The following example uses the definition of write stream() from up there.

 '''

 /

-This procedure generates the XML document
+This procedure generates an XML document

 by invoking the XER encoder.

 NOTE: Do not copy this code verbatim!

 If the stdio output is necessary,

-use the xer_fprint() procedure instead.
+use the xer fprint() procedure instead.

-See Section~2.1.6.
+See Section 2.1.7.

 /

 int

-print_as_XML(FILE ostream, Rectangle_t rect) {
+print as XML(FILE ostream, Rectangle t rect) {

-asn_enc_rval_t er; / Encoder return value /
+asn enc rval_t er; / Encoder return value /

-er = xer_encode(&asn_DEF_Rectangle, rect,
+er = xer encode(&asn DEF Rectangle, rect,

-XER_F_BASIC, / BASIC-XER or CANONICAL-XER /
+XER F BASIC, / BASIC-XER or CANONICAL-XER /

-write_stream, ostream);
+write stream, ostream);

 return (er.encoded == -1) ? -1 : 0;

 }

 '''

-Look into xer encoder.h for the precise definition of xer encode() and related types.
+Look into xer_encoder.h for the precise definition of xer_encode() and related types.

-See Section 2.1.6 for the example of stdio-based XML encoder and other pretty-printing suggestions.
+See Section 2.1.7 for the example of stdio-based XML encoder and other pretty-printing suggestions.